U.S. drug charges against former Mexican defense minister are dropped

 Cienfuegos, 72, was Mexico’s defense minister from 2012 to 2018 under former President Enrique Pena Nieto.

-His arrest shook Mexico’s security establishment, where Cienfuegos has maintained close ties, and prompted President Andres Manuel Lopez Obrador’s government to threaten a review of agreements letting U.S. Drug Enforcement Administration agents operate in the country.
+His arrest shook Mexico’s security establishment, to which Cienfuegos has maintained close ties, and prompted President Andres Manuel Lopez Obrador’s government to threaten a review of agreements letting U.S. Drug Enforcement Administration agents operate in the country.

 Seth DuCharme, the Acting U.S. Attorney in Brooklyn, said his office “stands behind its case” against Cienfuegos but that the “broader interest” in maintaining cooperation between U.S. and Mexican law enforcement was more important.